ucdavis-bioinformatics-training/2019-single-cell-RNA-sequencing-Workshop-UCD_UCSF/scrnaseq_analysis/scRNA_Workshop-PART1.md

 ## Load the Cell Ranger Matrix Data and create the base Seurat object.
 Cell Ranger provides a function `cellranger aggr` that will combine multiple samples into a single matrix file.
 However, when processing data in R and Seurat this is unnecessary and we can aggregate them in R.

 Seurat provides a function `Read10X` to read in 10X data folder.
 First we read in data from each individual sample folder.
 First, we initialize the Seurat object (`CreateSeuratObject`) with the raw (non-normalized data).
 Keep all genes expressed in >= 10 cells.
 Keep all cells with at least 200 detected genes.
 Also extracting sample names, calculating and adding in the metadata mitochondrial percentage of each cell.
-Adding in the metadata batchid.
+Adding in the metadata batchid and cell cycle.
 Finally, saving the raw Seurat object.

 ```r
 dataset_loc <- "./expression_tables_cellrangerV3"